Felixdiamond/E-Readify/README.md

 - Reading challenges: Users will be able to participate in reading challenges and earn rewards for completing them.
 - Book clubs: Users will be able to join book clubs and discuss books with other readers.

+## E-Readify Backend APIs Documentation
+The E-Readify backend provides APIs for books management and user management which is documented below

+# User APIs

+- GET